WimReddingius/MultiScaleTrajectories/README.md

 # MultiScaleTrajectories

 For context on the algorithms and techniques described below, see [my thesis](https://iverb.me/research/thesis.pdf).

 ## Algorithm types and implementations

-- Single Trajectory Multi-Scale Simplification: simplifying an input curve at various levels of details using a given set of error criteria.
+- `Single Trajectory Multi-Scale Simplification`: simplifying an input curve at various levels of details using a given set of error criteria.
   - `H - Optimal - Cubic`. progressive.
 Optimal progressive simplification algorithm running in using weighted Imai-Iri simplification.
   - `H - Optimal - Quartic`. progressive.
 A slower version of the optimal progressive simplification algorithm, which uses a separate run of Dijkstra's algorithm for computing the shortcut weight of every shortcut on every scale, as opposed to running Dijkstra only once for every shortcut sharing the same source node.
   - `H - Imai Iri Bottom Up`.
 Progressive simplification heuristic using Imai-Iri which starts at the finest scale, and restricts simplification of the next (coarser) scale to strictly contain a subset of the resulting simplification to ensure the resulting simplification is progressive.